lkoolik/isrm_health_calculations/README.md

 The `health_data` object stores and manipulates built-in health data (population and incidence rates) from BenMAP.
 It inputs a dictionary of filepaths and two Boolean run options (`verbose` and `race_stratified`) to return dataframes of population, incidence, and combined population-incidence information (`pop_inc`).

 *Inputs*
-* `filepath_dict`: a dictionary with the filepaths of each input feather file, which must have "POPULATION" and "INCIDENCE" as keys
+* `pop_alloc`: a geodataframe of population allocated to the ISRM grid geometry
+* `incidence_fp`: a string containing the file path to the background incidence dataset
 * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
 * `race_stratified`: a Boolean indicating whether race-stratified incidence rates should be used

-*Attributes*
-* `population_source`: string containing the source of the population data
-* `incidence_source`: string containing the source of the incidence data

 *Calculated Attributes*
-* `population`: a geodataframe containing the raw population data from BenMAP
+* `population`: a geodataframe containing the population allocated to the ISRM grid geometry
 * `incidence`: a geodataframe containing the raw incidence data from BenMAP
 * `pop_inc`: a geodataframe containing the combined population and incidence data based on the requested geographies